 On 15th September, after five months of roaming the Highlands, Charles heard news that two French frigates had anchored at Loch nan Uamh, which he hastily boarded with Lochiel and others of his followers.
 They were carried to the safety of France.
 He was never to return to Scotland again.

 Charles managed to overstay his diplomatic welcome at the French court.
-France signed a peace treaty with Britain, and now an embarrassment, he was politely asked to leave the country, but refused to comply.
-He was then arrested, thrust into a coach in an undignified manner and forcibly taken to the Swiss border were he was unceremoniously dumped.
+France signed a peace treaty with Britain, and now an embarrassment, he was politely asked to leave the country but refused to comply.
+He was then arrested, thrust into a coach in an undignified manner and forcibly taken to the Swiss border where he was unceremoniously dumped.

 After his return from Scotland, Charles took a series of mistresses.
-His liason with Clementina Walkinshaw, of a Scots Jacobite family, resulted in the birth of a daughter, christened Charlotte, who was born at Liege in October, 1753.
+His liaison with Clementina Walkinshaw, of a Scots Jacobite family, resulted in the birth of a daughter, christened Charlotte, who was born at Liege in October 1753.
 As a result of his heavy drinking and violence toward her, Clementina was forced to flee from her lover, taking her child with her.
-His father James was later to pay her an allowance for the upkeep of herself and her daughter and for Charlotte's education in a Catholic convent.
+Charles' father James was later to pay her an allowance for the upkeep of herself and her daughter and for Charlotte's education in a Catholic convent.

 After many years of aimlessly drifting about Europe, Charles returned to Rome on the death of his father in 1766, proclaiming himself King Charles III.
 In 1772, a marriage was arranged with the German Princess Louise of Stolberg-Gedern.
 She was a lively young woman of nineteen, Charles was then aged fifty-two, an ageing and bitter alcoholic.
 There were to be no children of the marriage and after experiencing violence toward her, Louise was later to leave him for her Italian lover, Alfieri.

-Toward the end of his life, Charles underwent a reconciliation with his illegitimate and only child Charlotte Stuart .
-She endevoured to take care of him and limited his drinking.
+Toward the end of his life, Charles underwent a reconciliation with his illegitimate and only child Charlotte Stuart.
+She endeavoured to take care of him and limited his drinking.
 He created her Duchess of Albany in her own right and signed an act of legitimation.
-Charles was never to know that his daughter had three illegitimate children, sired by Prince Ferdinand de Rohan, Archbishop of Cambrai, who were left in the care of her mother.
+Charles was never to know that his daughter had three illegitimate children, sired by Prince Ferdinand de Rohan, Archbishop of Cambrai, who were left in the care of her mother, Clementina Walkinshaw.

 Three children were born as a result of this illicit union, Charles Edward, Count Roehenstart, born in 1784 in Paris, was the youngest of these.